-tion was that patented by a German last week, comprising a sleeping bag for soldiers, the bag ligh', ea imper transportable. still being properly ventilated.
-The present war scare will of course, be responsible for a great number of inventions relating to mittary and naval arms.
-Inventors ; pplying for patents should be careful to place their inventions in the hands of registered attorneys.
-We have first rece ved from the printer our illustrated hand book with some one hundred illustrations, which will be sent upon application.
-Free information relating to patents may be obtained in addressing bues & Co., registered patent lawyers, 1ke Building, Omaha, Nebr.
+a damp coat.
+Opens March 1st.
+In heart of Ozark Mountains, climate mild and bracing, scenery wild and beautiful.
+Unequaled medicinal waters.
+Excursion rates, through sleepers, via Frisco Line.
+Address Manager Crescent, Eureka Springs. or Geo.
+T. Nicholson, G. P. A., Frisco Line, St. Louis.
+Mo. medicinal waters.
+Excursion wrinkles in clothes sit on the tails of vious to moisture and still being properly ventilated.
+The present war scare will of course, be responsible for a great number of inventions relating to mlitary and naval arms.
+Inventors : pplying for patents should be careful to place their inventions in the hands of registered attorneys.
+We have 'ust rece ved from the printer our illustrated hand book with some one hundred illustrations, which will be sent upon application.
+Free information relating to patents may be obtained in addressing sues & Co., registered patent lawyers, Bee Building, Omaha, Nebr.